Where can you sleep for cheap in Korea, while getting some insight into the culture?

 Arriving at Busan’s Haeundae Spa and jjimjilbang

-1:00 am: Having spent the entire day sightseeing Busan on foot, I arrived at the front desk of Haeundae Spa!
+1:00 am: Having spent the entire day sightseeing Busan, I arrived at the front desk of Haeundae Spa!
 I asked for jjimjilbang service and gestured “chaya” (aka sleep).

 I paid my 7,500w entrance fee, got a locker key for a locker to store my personal belongings in, two medium hand towels and a pair of pink canvas smocks to sleep in.
 I was off!